scottjr632/node-distributed-multiprocessing/README.md

     - [Using the client](#using-the-client)
 <!-- tocstop -->
 # About
-`node-distributed-multiprocess` aims at making distrubuted multiprocessing easy for anyone.
+`node-distributed-multiprocessing` aims at making distributed multiprocessing easy for anyone.
 Because NodeJS is single threaded, tasks that take up cpu can block any other progress of the program.
 This could cause your server to not accept any new requests.
 Multiprocessing in NodeJS solves this issue by handing off tasks to another process to complete, freeing up the main thread to handle io tasks.

 This library has two parts; `server` and `client`.
 Server runs on each node that you want to have work on any tasks.
 Whereas client is a library that is used to connect to the nodes and dispatch tasks.